-- The destined use of the sea areas - Prohibitions and limitations in use of sea areas, taking into account the requirements of nature protection - Distribution of public investment - Directions for development of transport and technical infrastructure - Areas and conditions for protection of environment and cultural heritage - 2.2 The supporting law is "Ministerial ordinance on required scope of MSPs in their textual and graphic parts" (Rozporządzenie Ministra Gospodarki Morskiej i Żeglugi Śródlądowej oraz Ministra Infrastruktury i Budownictwa z dnia 17 maja 2017 r. w sprawie w sprawie wymaganego zakresu planów zagospodarowania przestrzennego morskich wód wewnętrznych, morza terytorialnego i wyłącznej strefy ekonomicznej) available in Polish at http://prawo.sejm.gov.pl/isap.nsf/DocDetails.xsp?id=WDU20170001025.
+- The destined use of the sea areas - Prohibitions and limitations in use of sea areas, taking into account the requirements of nature protection - Distribution of public investment - Directions for development of transport and technical infrastructure - Areas and conditions for protection of environment and cultural heritage

+2.2 The supporting law is "Ministerial ordinance on required scope of MSPs in their textual and graphic parts" (Rozporządzenie Ministra Transportu, Budownictwa i Gospodarki Morskiej i Ministra Rozwoju Regionalnego z dnia 5 sierpnia 2013 r. w sprawie planów zagospodarowania przestrzennego polskich obszarów morskich) available in Polish at http://isap.sejm.gov.pl/DetailsServlet?id=WDU20130001051&min=.
+This regulation is currently amended due to full implementation into polish law of Directive 2014/89/EU of the European Parliament and of the Council of 23 July 2014 establishing a framework for maritime spatial planning.